viamrobotics/docs/docs/services/vision/segmentation.md

 Use the segmenter to identify well separated objects above a flat plane.

-If you want to identify point clouds over the flat plane with your segmenter, [configure your frame system](/services/frame-system/#configuration) to configure the relative spatial orientation of the components of your robot within Viam's [frame system service](/services/frame-system/).
+If you want to identify point clouds over the flat plane with your segmenter, [configure your frame system](/services/frame-system/#configuration) to configure the relative spatial orientation of the components of your robot, including your [camera](/components/camera/) within Viam's [frame system service](/services/frame-system/).
-After configuring your frame system, your camera will populate its own `Properties` with these spatial intrinsic parameters from the frame system, as long you have configured the parameters as part of your camera.
+After configuring your frame system, your camera will populate its own `Properties` with these spatial intrinsic parameters from the frame system.
 You can then get those parameters from your camera through the [camera API](/components/camera/#getproperties).
 Then, set the segmenter's attribute `with_geometries: true`.
 The segmenter now returns point clouds within the `GeometryInFrame` object it captures.